Khalilah Sabra: Early life and education

+Muslim American Society

-She began the Muslim American Society (MAS) Immigration Justice Center, which is among the most respected immigration non-profit organizations in the United States.
+Having converted to Islam at the age of 15, she began the Muslim American Society Immigration Justice Center in 2019.
 Its services support Latin American communities and African as well.
 As a board member of the ACLU-Racial Justice Project, Khalilah Sabra, organized prayer vigils in Johnston County to call for an end to racism and bigotry.

 In May 2011, Khalilah Sabra on behalf of the Muslim American Society joined with the Latin American Coalition and the Vietnamese Association of Charlotte. complaint under Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, against the State of North Carolina.
 Complainants were organizations whose members and constituents include language minority individuals entitled to equitable access to and meaningful participation in North Carolina judicial programs, activities, services, and benefits.
 They brought this complaint under Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d, against the State of North Carolina and its Judicial Branch, to address Respondents' failure to take reasonable steps to ensure Limited English Proficient ("LEP") persons in North Carolina have meaningful access to the state judicial system.